 Because you are losing a notable amount of blood throughout your cycle, this can cause your iron levels to drop even further.

 If you find yourself having intense cravings for steak and red meat (or leafy greens, especially spinach, if you’re a vegan or vegetarian), that usually means your body is signaling certain nutrients it is lacking.
 You might need to boost your iron-heavy food intake or look into iron supplements, even if only during your period.

-While on our period, our estrogen levels decrease, making us feel extremely tired.
+On the run-up to our period (approx 1 week prior), our estrogen levels are at their lowest while progesterone is higher, making us feel extremely tired.
 In fact, feeling tired is the most common symptom of PMS.

 When our body is lethargic, it signals to our brain that we need more fuel.
-In response to that, we decide to eat more to try and perk our bodies back up, which is why we crave a lot of high-calorie, carb-dense foods.
+In response to that, we decide to eat more to try and perk our bodies back up, which is why we crave a lot of ultra-processed foods.

 We might want to reach for the sugariest food we can get our hands on, even when a balanced meal with veggies and a good protein source will help the most.

 Listen to your body.
 The week before your period may mean a struggle for your workouts and create more stress on your body if you push yourself too hard (yes, over-exercise is a thing!!).
 Opt for pilates, yoga and even walks especially after meals which can help you to feel less tired but also help to balance your blood sugar.
 Avoid any fasting the week before your period!

 Although the increase in cravings and hunger can be frustrating, it is comforting to know that your body really just needs extra fuel to get you through your cycle.
 While it may be tempting to indulge in every craving or ignore them all completely, you have to keep a balance in mind.